jvansch1/ycharts-wiki/Pull-Request-Review-Checklist.md

    - Check results for all

 ### Save as Watchlist
-Saves the screener result set as a new watchlist.
 1. Create a screen, save the results as a watchlist.
 Give it a name.
     - Breaking names: try existing name.
 2. Does the watchlist have the same number of items as the screener result?